xxshade/1Hosts/README.md

 > [!TIP]
 > Start with Lite.<br>
-> Upgrade to Pro/Xtra for enhanced blocking.
+> Upgrade to Xtra for enhanced blocking.
 >

 Add the appropriate URL to your adblock client's settings or use DNS options below.<br>